Jamesmc412/watch360/watch360/360/docs/source/core_components.rst

 - Friend Search: Users can search for friends by typing a username.
 If users are found, their usernames are dynamically displayed along with an "Add Friend" button next to each result.
 - Friend Request: Users hit the "Friend" button in the search results to send a friend request to the other user.
 - Friend List: Users can see their friends' usernames, online status, and what they are currently watching on the Friends List on the homepage.
+The online status of a user is indicated by a green dot on their friend card

 Database: